OndraZizka/csv-cruncher/README.md

 On top of that, CSV Cruncher can:
  * Convert CSV to JSON
  * Aggregate input files in a directory structure (concatenate, intersect, merge, deduplicate and other operations)
+ * Add an unique incrementing column to the result

 And this is planned:
  * Import and export Excel (XLS) files